 By: Justin Vanhartingsveldt, Co-President & Co-Founder, SalesEvolve

 In one of my earlier blogs, I covered the Psychology of Sales specifically, understanding how people make decisions, what influences and motivates them.
-Psychology plays a big role in many areas of sales like objections.
+Psychology plays a big role in many areas of sales like objection handling.
 I firmly believe that it is just as important to understand why customers might offer an objection as it is to understand how customers are influenced.
 Understanding both the Psychology of Objections and the Psychology of Sales and how they work together can help to improve your team’s sales goals.

 An objection is a term used in sales to describe a type of roadblock or challenge that a potential customer will raise that stands in their way of choosing to buy your product or service.
-At SalesEvolve, we train and coach our sales representatives to predict, uncover and deal with objections quickly.
+At SalesEvolve, we train and coach our sales representatives to predict, uncover and deal with objection handling quickly.
 There are several reasons why a potential customer might find an objection to your product or service; part of it has to do with strengthening biases.
 Strengthening biases can be categorized as Anchoring bias, Confirmation bias, and Ambiguity effect as outlined below.

 Anchoring Bias: When potential clients are seeking information about a product or service, they tend to anchor their decision-making process in some of the first bits of information they receive, whether that information is accurate or not.